 - Italian Eggplant - the large dark purple but smaller than the Globe ones

-- Japanese Eggplant - despite their name - they are not a stricltly Japanese product - I call them the Asian type ( all Asian shops have them).
-They are light purple, slim and longer than the usual eggplant
+- Japanese Eggplant - despite their name - they are not a strictly Japanese product - I call them the Asian type ( all Asian shops have them).
+They are light purple, slim, and longer than the usual eggplant

-- Rosa Bianca Eggplant - they look the best if you ask me - they have a more delicate flavour
+- Rosa Bianca Eggplant - they look the best if you ask me - they have a more delicate flavor

 - Thai Eggplant - they look like mini watermelons but unless you remove the seeds, they taste quite bitter and they are ideal for curries

 - White eggplant - these look good.
-I use them for all sorts when I find them - they are fab for white curries, or even Baba GAnoush or this egglant dip
+I use them for all sorts when I find them - they are fab for white curries, or even Baba GAnoush or this eggplant dip

 To be very honest with you - I did grow up eating the Globar or the Italian eggplant varieties but I find the Japanese and the white eggplant varieties to be the best ones for this eggplant dip recipe.

-You can add tahini to this recipe if you wish for extra depth or even a nice and thick yoghurt.
+You can add tahini to this recipe if you wish for extra depth or even a nice thick yogurt.
 However, to me, this is the way I have had this aubergine dip as a kid and it's the way I love it most.

 It's not to say that I don't make other varieties and sometimes I even add walnuts or pinenuts to it.
-I even like adding long pepper instead of the regular black pepper for a twist in flavour.
+I even like adding long pepper instead of regular black pepper for a twist in flavor.

-Whatever way you chose to make it it is totally delicious and super easy to make.
+Whatever way you choose to make it it is totally delicious and super easy to make.

-Well, I did mention it is easy to make and I did mean that.
+Well, I did mention it is easy to make and I mean that.

 Firstly, gather all the ingredients needed for this eggplant dip: